 2. Warm the engine to operating temperature to produce metal expansion and to reduce oil drag.
 A cold engine will give low readings.

-6. In turn, carefully insert the compression gauge in each cylinder and with the starter, turn the engine over through five compression strokes.
+6. Carefully insert the compression gauge in each cylinder and with the starter, turn the engine over through five compression strokes.

-8. On all low readings, retake and if it is still low, inject 30 weight oil into the combustion chamber and retest.
+8. If you have low readings on some cylinders, retake them and if they are still it is still low, inject (or use a teaspoon) to put 30 weight oil into the combustion chamber and retest. called a "wet" test.

 10. Replace the spark plugs and torque them to the recommended specs.